-So why are some jobs unfilled?
+Why are some jobs unfilled?

 While recruitment agencies are seeing the volume of jobs placed improve significantly across all sectors - particularly in technology, supply chain and healthcare - skills and talent shortages are now being experienced in many areas in Australia, making some positions more difficult to fill.

 However, the answer to why some jobs remain open can be answered on many levels.
 The most common factor we are seeing is that many businesses are not meeting changes in candidate behaviour and expectations.
 Employers no longer have the power; unlike peak COVID where there was an abundance of candidates, this is no longer the case.
-According to a recent SEEK report, current job application levels per ad are at the lowest they have been since 2012.

 To help employers maximise their chances of finding the best candidate to fill a role faster, we’ve put together a list of tips based on current market expectations.